-function as the original program P. However, for some applications it may suffice that, for every input x, the programs $\mathcal{O}(P)$ and P agree on x with high probability (over the coin tosses of \mathcal{O}).
+Approximate Obfuscators.
+The basic impossibility result as described above applies to obfuscators \mathcal{O} for which we require that the obfuscated program $\mathcal{O}(P)$ computes exactly the same function as the original program P. However, for some applications it may suffice that, for every input x, the programs $\mathcal{O}(P)$ and P agree on x with high probability (over the coin tosses of \mathcal{O}).
 Using some additional ideas, our impossibility result extends to such approximate obfuscators.

 Impossibility of Applications.
 To give further evidence that our impossibility result is not an artifact of definitional choices, but rather is inherent in the "virtual black box" idea, we also demonstrate that several of the applications of obfuscators are impossible.
 We do this by constructing unobfuscatable signature schemes, encryption schemes, and pseudorandom functions.
-These are objects satisfying the standard definitions of security (except for the subtlety noted in Footnote 2), but for which one can efficiently compute the secret key K from $any\ program$ that signs (or encrypts or evaluates the pseudorandom function, resp.) relative to K. Hence handing out "obfuscated forms" of these keyed-algorithms is highly insecure.
+These are objects satisfying the standard definitions of security, but for which one can efficiently compute the secret key K from any program that signs (or encrypts or evaluates the pseudorandom function, resp.) relative to K. Hence handing out "obfuscated forms" of these keyed-algorithms is highly insecure.

 In particular, we complement Canetti et. al.'s critique of the Random Oracle Methodology [CGH].
 They show that there exist (contrived) protocols that are secure in the idealized Random Oracle Model (of [BR]), but are insecure when the random oracle is replaced with any (efficiently computable) function.
-Our results imply that for even for natural protocols that are secure in the random oracle model, there exist (contrived) pseudorandom functions, such that these protocols are insecure when the random oracle is replaced with any program that computes the (contrived) pseudorandom function.
+Our results imply that for even for natural protocols that are secure in the random oracle model, (e.g., Fiat-Shamir type schemes [FS]), there exist (contrived) pseudorandom functions, such that these protocols are insecure when the random oracle is replaced with any program that computes the (contrived) pseudorandom function.
+We mention that, subsequent to our work, Barak [Bar1] constructed arguably natural protocols that are secure in the random oracle model (e.g. those obtained by applying the Fiat-Shamir heuristic [FS] to his public-coin zero-knowledge arguments) but are insecure when the random oracle is replaced by any efficiently computable function.

 Obfuscating restricted complexity classes.
 Even though obfuscation of general programs/circuits is impossible, one may hope that it is possible to obfuscate more restricted classes of computations.
-However, using the pseudorandom functions of [NR] in our construction, we can show that the impossibility result holds even when the input program P is a constant-depth threshold circuit (i.e., is in $\mathbf{TC^0}$), under widely believed complexity assumptions (e.g., the hardness of factoring).
+However, using the pseudorandom functions of [NR] in our construction, we can show that the impossibility result holds even when the input program P is a constant-depth threshold circuit (i.e., is in $\mathbf{TC}^{\mathbf{0}}$), under widely believed complexity assumptions (e.g., the hardness of factoring).

 Obfuscating Sampling Algorithms.
 Another way in which the notion of obfuscators can be weakened is by changing the functionality requirement.
 Up to now, we have considered programs in terms of the functions they compute, but sometimes one is interested in other kinds of behavior.
-For example, one sometimes considers sampling algorithms; That is, probabilistic programs that take no input (other than, say, a length parameter) and produce an output according to some desired distribution.
+For example, one sometimes considers sampling algorithms - probabilistic programs that, when fed a uniformly random string (of some length) as input, produce an output according to some desired distribution.
 We consider two natural definitions of obfuscators for sampling algorithms, and prove that the stronger definition is impossible to meet.
 We also observe that the weaker definition implies the nontriviality of statistical zero knowledge.